 As a responsible dog owner, you must be able to have your dog under control at all times.
-It is not acceptable for your pet to jump on passing pedestrians or dogs, nor should he be allowed to drag you down the street.
+It's not acceptable for your pet to jump on passing pedestrians or dogs, nor should he be allowed to drag you down the street.

-Naturally, she needs a firm leader otherwise she will take over and become the 'leader' in your home and life.
+Naturally, he needs a firm leader otherwise he will take over and become the 'leader' in your home and life.
 I'll bet you're thinking - right, you lost me at "control"!
 Trust me, I have been in that exact same place before...

 Even if you live on the other side of the world, I still want to be able

-to help you.
+to help you with dog leash training.
 I'm a firm believer that you can't train a dog by reading a

 book or watching a movie, so I recommend that you find a certified